 Just keep telling yourself, “I CAN wear pink!”
 Again, the style is similar to the blue Jantzens, with the shorter length and button down belt loops.
 But this time Bond goes sans belt.
 The fabric also seems to be a natural fiber (or at least a blend) instead of 100% synthetic.
 Which explains the more muted or faded appearance.

-Another pair from Orlebar Brown’s recent 007 collection.
+Another pair from Orlebar Brown’s relaunched 007 collection.
 The most noticeable thing is these ones have the screen-accurate button-down belt loops.
 Now, I understand that these are “inspired by” the Thunderball shorts.
 But a couple of their design decisions have me scratching my head.
 First, why go with a deeper, almost brick-toned pink instead of a paler shade?
 Second, why the longer Bulldog cut?
 If the Bond shorts are known for anything, it’s how short they are.
-Honestly, if you’re not that bothered about the belt loops, you should check out their Springer Model in Watermelon below.
-They’re shorter, I think the pink is a better tone, and their about fifty bucks cheaper.
+Finally, the 51% cotton, 49% linen fabric is undoubtedly nice.
+But it’s not really practical for any activity around the water.

 The Goldeneye Steam Bath Shorts